The Pros and Cons of Freezing Your Credit

 Before deciding if a credit freeze is the best course of action for you, consider the following:

+- It’s free.
 As of September 2018, the federal government made freezing your credit a free option for all consumers.
 It also does not cost anything to temporarily or permanently lift your freeze.

+- It’s a great weapon against identity thieves.
 A credit freeze is a great choice to help protect yourself from identity thieves because it is guaranteed by law.
 A credit lock also restricts access to your credit report but isn’t regulated and may require a fee.

+- It’s a simple process.
 The new law, known as the Economic Growth, Regulatory Relief, and Consumer Protection Act, requires all three national credit bureaus to maintain websites where consumers can request credit freezes.
 If you need to thaw your credit, you can choose exactly how long you want it open for.
 If you don’t choose a date, your account will remain open until you take action to freeze it again.

+- It stops credit bureaus from selling your data.
 Have you ever wondered why you get so many credit card offers in the mail?
 It’s because the credit bureaus are allowed to share some of your information with potential lenders, even if you haven’t specifically authorized it.
 When you freeze your credit, you prevent them from sharing that information, which should stop the credit card offers.
 (You can also choose to opt out of these offers at any time.)

+- You may need to provide a PIN every time you want a creditor to access your credit report.
 Once you freeze your account, you will receive a PIN from each credit bureau.
 Though Equifax and TransUnion allow consumers to unfreeze their accounts without their PIN (they will ask you authentication questions to prove your identity), you will need your PIN to thaw your Experian report.

+- Lifting the freeze creates extra work for you.
 The FTC requires that credit bureaus must unfreeze your account upon your request (they must do it within one hour if you request online or by phone, or within three business days if you make your request by mail).
 But you do have to make the request.
 This means that anytime you want to apply for a new line of credit, or perform some action that requires a credit check, you will need to take action.
 And you need to contact each bureau individually to have it done.